Tanish2212/Team-Blog/README.md

 - **Task-Specific LoRA**: Jina employs a **Mixture of Experts** approach with five LoRA adapters—`retrieval.query`, `retrieval.passage`, `separation`, `classification`, and `text-matching`.
 Each adapter is optimized for different subtasks like query embedding, passage retrieval, and semantic similarity, ensuring high-quality embeddings.

-- **Alibi for Context Scaling**: Alibi (Attention with Linear Biases) helps extend retrieval capabilities by enabling models trained on short contexts to generalize effectively to longer documents.
+- **Alibi for Context Scaling**: Alibi (Attention with Linear Biases) helps extend retrieval capabilities by enabling LLMs trained on short contexts to generalize effectively to longer documents.

 - **Integration with Pathway**: We have extended the `BaseEmbedded` class to incorporate Jina Embeddings using API calls.